DawidPaszkowski/Porfolio/README.md

 # Porfolio
 # About me
 My name is Dawid Paszkowski.
 I am senior finnancial specialist.
-I studed History at University of Wroclaw.
+I studied History at the University of Wroclaw.
 I am from a small village in Sudety.
 Now I live in Wroclaw.
-I love trrekingk out of trials around my family town and in the Alps.
-My passion is football and the XX-the ceuntiry history.
-I have started to interest of software testing.
-My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches
+I love trekking out of trials around my family town and in the Alps.
+My passion is football and the XX-the century history.
+I have started to be interested in software testing.
+My goal is to develop testing knowledge and technical skills.
+On this site, I would like to share my all gained experience from personal studies and researches
 # Tools
   - [Trello](https://www.trello.com/) - Issue tracking and project management tool for developers
   - [Postman](https://www.postman.com/) - Testing tool for REST API